VonHeikemen/lsp-zero.nvim/doc/md/autocomplete.md

 ### Adding a source

+For this you'll need to configure the `sources` option in nvim-cmp.
+Is worth mention that each time you configure this option the previous values are lost.
+So make you sure you include the LSP source in your custom config.

+`sources` must be a list of lua tables, and each source must have a `name` property.
+This name must be the "id" of the source (is not the plugin name).
+When in doubt search the instructions of the source you want to install.

-Yes, I know I have a thing that configures this for you but at this point it is only there for backwards compatibility with the `v1.x` branch.
-There is no "intuitive" way to override that config, so advise you do this yourself to gain better control.
+I know there is an option in lsp-zero that configures `sources` for you, but I don't recommend that anymore (is only there for backwards compatibility with the `v1.x` branch).
+There is no good way to adjust its behavior so is better if you setup the sources manually.

-This is what the "recommended" configuration for `sources` looks like.
+Here is an example configuration using the [recommended sources](#recommended-sources).

 ```lua
 -- Make sure you setup `cmp` after lsp-zero